Samuel-Msqt/Samuel-Msqt.github.io/teaching/mechanics.md

 ## My added value

-- Contributed to the creation of exercises for exams and help increasing the bank of exercices for small exams at the end of each chapter.
+- Contributed to the creation of exercises for exams and help increasing the bank of exercices for small tests at the end of each chapter.
 - Assisted in supervising and grading exams.